ashwinkumar12345/intro_to_html/README.md

 </html>
 ```

 You have six different types of headers starting from h1.
-The headers h1 to h6 get ascendingly smaller
+The headers h1 to h6 get ascendingly smaller.

-For emphasis, you can use the strong (bold) or em (italics) tag
+For emphasis, you can use strong (bold) or em (italics) tags.
-Always remember to close of all your tags
+Always remember to close of all your tags.

 <a name="lists"></a>
-> ## Lists and Comments
+> ## Lists and comments

 List is a list of things.
 You can have an ordered or unordered list.
 For example, you can use an unordered list for ingrediants of a recipe and an ordered list for the actual directions of the recipe.
 You can also nest one list within a another list

 Comments are for yourself and for other developers. it's not rendered by the browser

 ```
 <body>